sukhsung/rigidRegistration/README.md

 #### Dependencies

-The dependencies of the package are: numpy, matplotlib, jupyter, and tifffile.
+The dependencies of the package are: numpy, scipy, matplotlib, jupyter, and tifffile.
 The package is built to optionally use pyfftw, which significantly speeds up calculations.
 The first three dependencies are already available in most python implementations.
 The last two can be installed from the command line with